simondevz/unmsa_marketplace/README.md

-# email-marketing-frontend
+# UNMSA Marketplace

-An email marketing software
+An E-commerce site for the University of Nigeria Medical School.

 things to write on